rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 ## Workarounds

+Here we would like to find out what workarounds you use to improve compilation performance.

 ### Have you used any of the following mechanisms to improve compilation performance?

 Note that answers are optional, if you do not fill an answer for a specific row, we will assume it to mean that you haven't used that mechanism.